Comparisons13 min read

 Who Should Choose Windscribe?

-Windscribe is for users who want flexibility and don't mind doing a bit of configuration work upfront.
+Pick Windscribe if you want flexibility and don't mind doing a bit of setup work upfront.

-• Budget users who want a powerful free plan or the cheapest paid option available
+• Budget users wanting a strong free plan or the cheapest paid option out there

-• Households and small teams who need to cover many devices without paying per-connection fees
+• Households and small teams who need to cover multiple devices without per-connection fees

-• Tech-savvy users who want deep configuration options and a fully customizable blocker
+• Tech-savvy users wanting deep configuration options and a fully customizable blocker

-• Travelers to high-censorship regions (China, Russia, UAE) who need stealth protocol reliability
+• Travelers to high-censorship regions (China, Russia, UAE) needing stealth protocol reliability

 • Torrenters who specifically need port forwarding support

-• Users who only need 2-4 server locations and want to use the Build-a-Plan option to keep costs around $2-4/month
+• Users who only need 2-4 server locations and want to use Build-a-Plan to keep costs around $2-4/month

 Windscribe